Privacy Policy

 Once such data has been anonymized, it cannot be traced back to you, the user.

-You may access any information contained in your account through our Platform.
+You will be able to access any information contained in your account through our Platform.

 You can edit that information by deleting or changing the information that appears in your account.